mtolly/onyx/README.md

   * swaps out the tempo track of a MIDI file, to easily use the same chart with two differently timed versions of a song

+  * makes dummy hard\/medium\/easy tracks from expert

+  * makes a dummy Basic Keys track from Pro Keys

+  * allows the use of comments, text events starting with `#`, in MIDI files

 Binaries for Windows and Mac are available on the [releases](https://github.com/mtolly/onyxite-customs/releases) page.